How to Join

 Your time at Butler is to explore who you are, what matters to you, and the impact you want to make on the world.
 Joining a fraternity or sorority is about finding your people that are there to support you on that journey!

-Primary recruitment for IFC fraternities and Panhellenic sororities begins prior to the beginning of the spring semester.
+Primary recruitment for Interfraternity Council (IFC) fraternities and Panhellenic sororities begins in January, prior to the beginning of the spring semester.
 By waiting until the second semester, students have the opportunity to meet and learn about all of the organizations on campus while adjusting to the Butler experience.
-Primary recruitment is open to all students who:

 - Have successfully completed 12 college/university credit hours